Hull4Progress/Computing-for-Food-Security/README.md

 # Computing for Food Security

-This repository holds materials for a senior year and/or graduate-level Computer Science course on computing technologies relevant to modern agriculture, the interplay of agriculture and climate change, and the goal of ending food insecurity worldwide.
+This repository holds materials for a senior- and/or graduate-level Computer Science course on computing technologies relevant to modern agriculture, the interplay of agriculture and climate change, and the goal of ending food insecurity worldwide.
 The initial offering of the course